affan-ch/Cyber-Vault/README.md

 ## Acknowledgments

-- Thanks to [M. Affan Maqsood](https://github.com/muhammadaffanmaqsood) for the inspiration.
+- Thanks to [Affan Ch.](https://github.com/affan-ch) for the inspiration.
 - Special thanks to the [Flutter community](https://flutter.dev/community) for their support and resources.
 - Thanks to the [Material Design 3 community](https://m3.material.io/) for their design guidance.
 - We are grateful for the services provided by [Firebase](https://firebase.google.com/) for making our project possible.